Identity politics gaining ground in West Bengal ahead of assembly polls | Politics

 ''The ISF may not win seats but will widen the communal divide further.
 It could cause harm to the TMC by cutting into our Muslim votes and further pushing the Hindus towards the BJP,'' a senior leader of the Mamata Banerjee camp said.

-BJP leader Tathagatha Roy said the assertion of Muslim identity in Bengal politics, a comparatively new concept for the present generation, will consolidate Hindu votes.
+BJP leader Tathagatha Roy said the assertion of Muslim identity in Bengal politics, a new concept, will consolidate Hindu votes.

-Siddiqui, however, denied the allegations and said he has entered politics to fight for the rights of the minorities and backward communities, a cause which the mainstream political parties have neglected so far.
+Siddiqui, however, said he has entered politics to fight for the rights of the minorities and backward communities, a cause which the mainstream political parties have neglected so far.

 The BJP, apart from the development plank, has been harping on the issue of illegal immigration and the promise of citizenship to refugees, whereas the TMC has been largely focusing on the insider-outsider debate to take on the saffron camp.